Community Moderation

 In addition, community moderation is the cornerstone of the defense against Sybil attacks used to secure mining.
 Therefore, the voting itself must be protected from any kind of manipulation, multi-accounts, bots, and blind/random voting.
 And it is.

-The main principle of securing the community moderation voting is that moderators are rewarded or penalized with , depending on how their vote matches the final consensus.
-Aside from directly burning or , community moderation is the only way to earn Silver by adding value to the entire community through voting in line with the majority.
+The main principle of securing the community moderation voting is that moderators are rewarded or penalized with Silver, depending on how their vote matches the final consensus.
+Aside from directly burning Gold or QFT, community moderation is the only way to earn Silver by adding value to the entire community through voting in line with the majority.

-There are other safeguards, such as balancing with rewards, and splitting completion moderation into to protect community moderation from any possible abuse.
+There are other safeguards, such as balancing bypass costs with rewards, and splitting completion moderation into two phases to protect community moderation from any possible abuse.